 Once enrolled, the child will receive one free, high quality, age appropriate book delivered to your home once a month, until the child turns 5 years of age!
 The month your child turns 5, they will receive a final "graduation" book.

-- Your child is under 5 years old, AND your child was born in or after March 2015
+- Your child is under 5 years old.

 You live in the Oregon City Library Service Area